dellytools/delly/vis/maze/README.md

 Replace `hg19.fa` with the refernce genome you are using and `assemblies.fa` with your reads/assemblies.
 In case the coordinates are not included in the fasta header you can also specify them as a table in BED format.
-Just make sure that the table has the same order as the reads/assemblies in your fasta file.
+Just make sure that the table has the same order as the reads/assemblies in your FASTA file.
 The command is

     $ ./extract_reference_slices.py -r hg19.fa -f assemblies.fa -c coordinates.bed > assemblies.reference.fa